Shashwat-19/Todo-List/README.md

 - **Task Statistics** – View the total number of tasks and completion status.
 - **Confetti Celebration** – Celebrate your achievements with a confetti animation upon full task completion.
 - **Persistent Storage** – Tasks persist across sessions using **localStorage**.
+- **Dark Mode** – Switch between light and dark themes with the click of a button.
+- **Task Counter** – Track the total tasks and completed tasks directly from the interface.

 ---